ShockWatch Labels Impact Iindicators

 The Shockwatch Labels impact indicators mount to the exterior of packaging of a shipment and visually alerts everyone involved in the handling of the package that additional care is required.
 If mishandling occurs during the shipment and handling cycle, the Shockwatch Label serves as a permanent record of mishandling.

 If a package has not been mishandled, the circular indicator in the centre of the ShockWatch Label will remain white.
-If the package has been dropped, the indicator will show full or partial red coloration.
+If the package has been dropped, the indicator will show full or partial red colouration.
 Any red in the ShockWatch Label impact indicators window alerts receivers to inspect the package for any potential damage.

 Economical solution to reduce your damage related costs